-“Roots & Routes: Conversations on Displacement and Belonging” is a bi-weekly radio show at WESU Middletown 88.1FM.
-You can listen to it live every other Wednesday at 6pm or here on the website after airing.
+“Roots & Routes: Conversations on Displacement and Belonging” is a weekly radio show at WESU Middletown 88.1FM.
+You can listen to it live Mondays 1:30pm or here on the website after airing.
 Our shows cover a variety of issues and places, ranging from Chaldean Christians in Michigan to Jews in Uganda, from an art collective in London to Syrian refugees in Jordan’s classrooms.

 The show is presented, produced, and researched by students of the class RELI213 Refugees & Exiles: Religion in the Diaspora at Wesleyan University.
 You can find more information on the course in the menu above.

 Ep.
 7: The Israeli-Palestinian Conflict (hosted by Benjy Kline and Jacob Abbisso)

 In this show, we hear two approaches to understanding the Israel-Palestinian conflict.
 Benjy Kline speaks to Muslim and Jewish religious figures about violence, but also the potential for peace.
 Jacob Abbisso addresses anti-Zionism and the anti-occupation movement on U.S. campuses by talking to various members of the Wesleyan Jewish community.

 Ep.
 6: Gender and the Refugee Crisis (hosted by Alex Rothenberg and Kathryn Campbell)